HimanshuGoel/full-stack-learnings/EXTRACTED_NOTES_PART1.md

 - Priority queue – highest priority items dequeued first, not first in and first out.
 Only enqueue operation need to be change in implementation others operations will be same.

-- What is a tree – instead of a linear structure which can be traversed backword and forward, these are a hierarchical rather than a linear manner.
+- What is a tree – instead of a linear structure which can be traversed backward and forward, these are a hierarchical rather than a linear manner.
 Terms are root or head node, leaf nodes, child nodes.
 A node can have any number of children but only one parent.
 Fundamental rule for a tree structure is that there is exactly one path from the head node to any other node in the tree and likewise exactly one path from any node in the tree back to the head node, therefore there is exactly one path can be taken between any nodes in the tree.

 - Binary tree – it can have most 2 child nodes called left and right children.